When choosing a Contractor for your next project here are a few points to keep in mind...

 - Are you getting a written description of the work to be performed?

 - Are you getting the thick commercial weed barrier or the cheap see through weed barrier?
 Some weed barrier will actually puncture if you walk on it, leaving holes for weeds to grow.
 All landscaping should have a weed barrier fabric.
 Absolutely no plastic, newspaper, or burlap should be used as a weed barrier.

 - How thick is the rock bed going to be in your new landscape?

 - How thick is the mulch bed going to be in your new landscape?

 - Do the people installing your landscape have experience doing the kind of work you are wanting done?

 - Do the people installing your landscape have experience or are they new to landscaping?

 - Find out if the company in under new ownership or management.

 - Does the contractor own or rent the equipment doing the job?
 Just remember if someone rents equipment they will be in a hurry to return the equipment, not allowing the time needed to perform the work properly.

 - How many years have they been in business?
 Sometimes experience and years are figured differently.
-Example combined years with all employees or number of years in business. ( Kiefer Landscaping 26 years in the landscaping business.
+Kiefer Landscaping has over 26 years in the landscaping business.
 We have the experience and know-how to make sure your landscaping looks great and stays great.

 It is hard to do an APPLES to APPLES comparison not knowing the above information.
 Quality work is also hard to put a price tag on.
 Kiefer Landscaping guarantees all of the above and guarantees the highest level of quality and service that you will find.